cartoon-raccoon/cartoon-raccoon/README.md

 ### Current Projects:
 - Oyster - a Bash-like Unix shell written in Rust
+- Verdigris - A Rust-inspired interpreted programming language with its own VM
 - rlox - A Rust implementation of a [Lox](http://craftinginterpreters.com) VM

 ### Languages I know: